 18 x 10.5 cm 7 1/8 x 4 1/8 in Framed: 21 x 13.5 x 3.5 cm

-'Canal' and 'Girl in a Grid' are depictions of contemporary London, combining common motifs in my work - people and places.
-'Canal' is a composite of waterways in the city.
-By arranging the design into horizontal bands and by repeating shapes and colours, flat patterns are emphasised.
-To create an ambiguous toy-town feeling (where the canal could either be real or be a table-top scale model), I intentionally played with scale and space - the people in the crowds are large, whilst people on the boats are miniaturised.
-The crowds are in monochrome and everything else is brightly coloured, adding to a sense of abstraction and unreality.
-'Girl in a Grid', by contrast, is intended to be more naturalistic in its use of colour and space, with traditional linear perspective being used to create depth.
-On a narrative-level, the perspectival lines are intended to evoke a chess or game-board, or of the figure being trapped within a framework - associating the girl with certain psychological states.
+'Girl in a Grid' is a depiction of contemporary London, combining common motifs in my work - people and places.
+On a narrative level, the perspectival lines are intended to evoke a chess or gameboard, or the figure being trapped within a framework, associating the girl with certain psychological states.
 The clinical, pristine environment is based on some new-build developments in London.
-In both paintings, I have used the motif of the profile portrait - I enjoy the formality this can create within a design, and is in a long art historical tradition.
+In both paintings, I have used the motif of the profile portrait - I enjoy the formality this can create within a design, and it is in a long art historical tradition.